Life

 Paul Donders - from Creative Life Planning

-Repositioning yourself from time to time might seem like you create uncertainty in your life.
-When I started my IT-business in the 1990s, someone said to me: “Get comfortable in your uncertainty!”
+Repositioning yourself from time to time may seem like creating uncertainty in your life.
+When I started my IT business in the 1990s, someone said to me, “Get comfortable in your uncertainty!”
 Uncertainty is not bad.
 It stimulates creative thinking.
 Most of the time, the expected happens.
 But at times, something unexpected surprises you.
-It is for you to choose how to react to pleasant AND unpleasant surprises.
+It is up to you to choose how to react to both pleasant and unpleasant surprises.

 A lot of value lies in allowing others to rub off on you, and you rubbing off on others.
 Therefore, keep the right company!
 Those who rub off on you should be truly inspiring individuals.
-You might not notice it at first, but others will soon look up at you for inspiration.
-What you give them, unintentionally may be, will become part of your legacy and the Masterpiece you are working on.
+You might not notice it at first, but others will soon look up to you for inspiration.
+What you give them, unintentionally, will become part of your legacy and the Masterpiece you are working on.

 On the canvas of life, every sweep of the brush matters; counts for something…